When the Power to Weight Ratio Bottoms Out

 I was climbing faster at first, but eventually it backfired with sickness, injury, and poor performance.
 It killed my season, and it actually killed my career because that season was sort of pivotal to make it to the professional level.”

 From the other side of recovery, Jackson can see his wide array of symptoms induced by low energy availability as interconnected, but at the time, he knew nothing of REDs.
-Becoming progressively more miserable in his monastic training environment, he could tell his recovery from hard sessions was repeatedly compromised, and he had zero sex drive, “which, as a healthy 20 year old – that should not be happening,” he laughed.
+Becoming progressively more miserable in his monastic training environment, he could tell his recovery from hard sessions was repeatedly compromised, and he had zero sex drive, which, "as a healthy 20-year-old, should not be happening,” he laughed.

-He became “incredibly fatigued”, unable to get out of bed apart from his training sessions, and his performance and sensations during training became increasingly inconsistent.
-“Sometimes I would go out for intervals and feel amazing.
-Some days, I would just be totally tanked.”
+He became “incredibly fatigued,” barely able to get out of bed except for training.
+His performance during sessions grew increasingly inconsistent.
+“Sometimes I’d go out for intervals and feel amazing; other days, I’d be totally tanked.”

-When race season rolled around, he “had no gas”.
-His spring stage races resulted in DNF (did not finish) after DNF, and – ironically – his sought after power-to-weight ratio rapidly declined.
-But what he found most frustrating was the mismatch between what he could do in training, and what happened on race day.
-“I had amazing 20-minute power and was doing really well on all these local climbs, so I was like, ‘Why is this not lining up for me in 120-mile road races?”
-Looking back, he recognises the culprit was obvious: under-fueling.
+When race season arrived, he “had no gas.”
+His spring stage races ended in DNF (did not finish) after DNF.
+Ironically, his sought-after power-to-weight ratio declined rapidly.
+But what frustrated him most was the mismatch between his training performance and race-day outcomes.
+“I had amazing 20-minute power on local climbs, but in 120-mile road races, it just wasn’t there.
+Looking back, it’s obvious: I was under-fueled.”

 You need resiliency and durability.
 You need glycogen stores.”